andrew/ultimate-awesome/README.md

 - [awesome-self-driving](https://github.com/Sid1057/awesome-self-driving) -  A list of awesome stuff for self-driving stuff.
 - [visionOS_Resources](https://github.com/silvinaroldan/visionOS_Resources) -  🥽 A collection of examples, projects and resources for visionOS.  .
 - [awesome-multilingual-nlp](https://github.com/simran-khanuja/awesome-multilingual-nlp) - A repository to maintain work being done in the field of multilingual NLP, to encourage research beyond English :).
-- [awesome-ner](https://github.com/smiyawaki0820/awesome-ner) - This repository groups together for the task of "Named Entity Recognition (NER)".
 - [awesome-metarl-2](https://github.com/sorrowyn/awesome-metarl-2) - A curated list of awesome Meta Reinforcement Learning.
 - [tech-in-nepal](https://github.com/sparshrestha/tech-in-nepal) - Awesome list of startups, companies and models of entrepreneurship from Nepalese in Technology.
 - [AWSome-websites](https://github.com/StanForever/AWSome-websites) - A curated list of awesome websites which are related to Amazon Web Services (AWS).